Mastala: Economy

-Mastala is rich in vast deposits of natural resources like oil and gas deposits.
-Its oil and gas site is known as Adhi Field.
+Oil and gas

+Mastala is host to the Adhi oil and gas field.
 It is a joint venture (JV) between PPL as operator, Oil and Gas Development Company Limited (OGDCL) and Pakistan Oilfields Limited (POL), with working interest of 39, 50 and 11 percent, respectively.
 Field is located about 70 km south of Islamabad in the Pothwar region.

-Exploration at Adhi began in 1956 and continued for a decade during which four wells were drilled.
-But all of them were abandoned due to insurmountable high pressure formation water inflows and subsurface complications.
+Exploration at the Adhi field began in 1956 and continued for a decade, during which four wells were drilled.
+Due to various complications, the four wells were eventually abandoned.

 In 1976, a seismic survey was carried out that led to the drilling of Adhi 5, a discovery well, in 1978, proving the presence of hydrocarbons.

 Crude oil production from the field commenced in the early 1980s from Sakesar reservoir.
 Other two reservoirs discovered were Tobra & Khewra bearing gas/ condensate.
 Adhi was declared a commercial discovery in June 1984.
 However, production from Sakesar was suspended in 1986 due to excessive water in produced crude.
 Subsequently, field was developed on Tobra/ Khewra reservoir and an LPG/ NGL plant was installed and commissioned in January 1991.

 Following the 3D seismic survey in 1998, indicating additional oil and gas potential, a re-evaluation of reserves was undertaken which predicted increased recoverable reserves in Khewra and Tobra reservoirs.
 As a result, five additional wells were drilled.

 The existing LPG/ NGL recovery facilities were enhanced by installing another plant of a similar capacity which was commissioned in September 2006, doubling production from the field.

 A Compositional Reservoir Study was conducted in 2011, based on which further development is being carried out.

 To date, a total of 22 wells have been drilled in Adhi, including recently drilled well Adhi-22, of which 13 wells are currently on production from Tobra-Khewra reservoir and two from the Sakesar formation.
 An early production facility was also installed between 2002 and 2003 to obtain production from Sakesar wells.

 Adhi's major clients are SNGPL for gas, Attock Refinery Limited for NGL / crude oil and various LPG marketing companies.